MarkHershey/SATSolver/2-SAT-Problem/report/algo_report.md

 ---

+Our 2-SAT Solver is fully implemented in Python.
+Source code available.

-### Implementation Details
+### Implementation Details and Algorithm Analysis

-The algorithm that solves the 2-SAT in linear time mainly consist of the following 5 steps, which will be explained in details in the following sections.
+Our Algorithm solves the 2-SAT problem in linear time, which mainly consists of the following 5 steps:

 1. Parse a 2-SAT file in Conjunctive Normal Form
 2. Construct the Implication Graph
-3. Find Strongly Connected Components (Kosaraju's algorithm)
+3. Find the Strongly Connected Components (Kosaraju's algorithm)
-4. Check Satisfiability
+4. Check the Satisfiability
 5. Get a satisfiable solution

+Each of these steps will be explained in detail in the following sections.

 ### 1 - Parse a 2-SAT file in Conjunctive Normal Form